Tackling Heterogeneity in Federated Learning via Variance-Reduced Boltzmann Sampling within Homogeneous Social Coalitions: Federated Learning

-\textbf{Weighted-average global model.} We henceforth focus on the simplified canonical setting in which the global model is just a weighted average of the client-side parameter vectors (local models).
-Starting from a random initialization of the global model, at each round $t \in [T]$, the server sends to the clients the current global model $\theta_{gl}(t)$.
-Each client then performs $S \in \mathbb{N}$ local training iterations of a stochastic optimizer (e.g., Stochastic Gradient Descent) to minimize their local loss $\mathcal{L}_k$, thus resulting in a locally updated model $\theta_k(t+1)$.
-Each client communicates the updated model back to the server, who aggregates the updates as a weighted average, namely
+We adopt the standard Federated Averaging (FedAvg) framework~\cite{mcmahan2017communication}.
+Unlike ensemble methods that simply average final local solutions -- which would fail to minimize the global objective $\mathcal{L}(\theta)$ -- FedAvg minimizes the global loss iteratively.
+Starting from a random initialization of the global model, at each round $t$, the server sends the current global model $\theta_{gl}(t)$ to the clients.
+Then, each client performs $S\geq 1$ local training iterations using a stochastic optimizer (e.g., stochastic gradient descent) to minimize their local loss $\mathcal{L}_k$, thus resulting in a locally updated model $\theta_k(t+1)$.
+Each client communicates the updated model back to the server, which aggregates the updates as a weighted average, namely

-This setting is natural when all clients aim to estimate the same $D$-dimensional parameter vector using only their local datasets, typically under the assumption that all clients share the same model architecture.
+where the weights $\alpha_k(t)$ are such that $\sum_{k =1}^K \alpha_k(t) = 1$.
+In general, as in \cite{mcmahan2017communication}, they are set $\alpha_k(t) = \frac{n_k}{n}$ for every $t=1,\dots,T$.
+However, other algorithms propose different weighting schemes, e.g., \cite{wang2020tackling}.
+By periodically resetting clients to the shared global state,~\eqref{eq:global_model} effectively averages the accumulated gradients across clients.
+Theoretical analysis confirms that this iterative process converges to a stationary point of the global loss function $\mathcal{L}(\theta)$, rather than a suboptimal average of local minima \cite{wang2020tackling}.
+This setting is natural when all clients aim to estimate the same $D$-dimensional parameter vector using only their local datasets, under the assumption that all clients share the same model architecture.

-\textbf{Two-stage updates.} The global model is updated once per communication round.
-With a slight abuse of notation, we denote by $\theta_{gl}(t)$ the global estimate produced at the end of round~$t$.
-Because clients neither share raw data nor communicate directly with one another, the update from $\theta_{gl}(t)$ to $\theta_{gl}(t+1)$ follows a two-stage procedure: (i) the clients refine their local estimates $\theta_k(t)$ by training on their private data, initializing from the global parameters $\theta_{gl}(t)$ broadcast by the server; (ii) the central server then aggregates these client updates to obtain the next global model estimate $\theta_{gl}(t+1)$.